UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

     **Removal of old filesystem**

     `/old_lustre` will be available for three months, until 9am on Monday 7 July.
 It will then be unmounted and you will not be able to access it any longer.

     **Myriad at risk for first week**

     Myriad should be considered exposed to potential issues for the first week of running a full workload with the new filesystem, and so there might be interruptions to service if anything goes wrong or needs tuning differently.

     The new filesystem is GPFS (IBM Storage Scale) and not Lustre, for those who are interested.

     Additional FAQs will be added here based on questions we receive.

+  - 2025-04-14 - **Myriad filesystem update and issues with symlinks**

+    This is a quick rundown of what else happened on Myriad last week and then some tips for problems people have been having.

+    After the new filesystem went live, we had a few issues on Wednesday and Thursday where some jobs were causing nodes to crash which was in turn causing the gpfs client to hang - which you will have seen as timeouts or very slow access on the login nodes.
+The hangs also meant that a few people had their new home directories only half-created, so didn't have a home directory that belonged to them when they logged in.
+We changed some configuration on the compute nodes to fix the issue (the jobs causing the problem were running out of virtual memory).
+People who had the home directory issue should have been sorted out on Thursday and Friday - let us know if anyone else still gets an error about their home directory not existing.

+    We were running more smoothly by Friday.
+Issues like these are why we said the rest of that week was at risk, as there was likely to be something that needed adjusting once real jobs started.

+    **Symbolic links and Scratch**

+    You start out with an empty normal directory called Scratch in your home.
+What I had not considered is if you rsync the whole of your oldhome back in, then it will rsync the old Scratch symlink (shortcut) from oldhome and replace the empty Scratch directory with it.
+This only happens because that directory is empty.

+    We have had tickets from some of you about finding that files are read-only that you think you have copied - it is because they are still really on the old filesystem.

+    If you do an ls -al in your home you will be able to see if you have ended up with something similar to this:

+    ```
+    lrwxrwxrwx   1 cceahke staff          24 Sep 10  2024 Scratch -> /lustre/scratch/scratch/cceahke
+    ```

+    That shows you that Scratch is a symlink and is pointing to a location on the old filesystem.

+    To fix, delete the symlink and recreate Scratch as a directory:

+    ```
+    rm Scratch
+    mkdir Scratch
+    ```

+    You can then go ahead and rsync the contents of oldscratch into Scratch so they are copied onto the new filesystem correctly.
+You cannot accidentally delete the contents of oldscratch since it is read-only.

+    If you have not rsynced your home yet, you could add the `--safe-links` option to rsync, which tells it to ignore any symbolic links that point outside the copied tree and any symlinks that are absolute paths.
+So when copying home, the symlink to `/lustre/scratch/scratch` should then be
+    ignored:

+    ```
+    rsync --safe-links -r -a ~/oldhome ~
+    ```

+    We are catching up on the quota and shared space requests we have received.

 ### Kathleen